kiegroup/optaplanner-website/code/sourceCode.md

             $ mvn exec:exec
             ...

-* [optaplanner-website](https://github.com/droolsjbpm/optaplanner-website): The source code for this website.
+* [optaplanner-website](https://github.com/droolsjbpm/optaplanner-website): The source code for this website and presentations.

     * Get the source code locally: